Patricia Ypma

 Founder and Managing Director, Spark Legal and Policy Consulting

-Patricia has over 20 years of work experience in the field of EU law and policy.
-She founded Spark Legal and Policy Consulting in 2011, a high-quality legal and policy research and analysis firm based in Brussels and London, that supports clients in understanding, navigating, executing, and developing EU policies and law, or functioning on the EU market.
+Patricia brings over 20 years of experience in EU law and policy, combining deep legal expertise with a strategic understanding of the European regulatory landscape.
+She is the Founder and CEO of Spark Legal and Policy Consulting, established in 2011, a leading legal and policy research firm with offices in Brussels and London.
+The firm supports public and private sector clients in understanding, navigating, and shaping EU law and policy, as well as enabling successful operations within the EU single market.

 Why do you support the work of The Entrepreneurs Network?